 "Like you, I've long tried to avoid jumping on "hot" narratives."

 Heh.
-I, for one, am OK with that, as long as you're not indulging false equivalence.</irony>
+I, for one, am OK with that, as long as you're not indulging false balance.</irony>

 I apologize for the micro-aggression.
 Still, the wicked flee when none pursueth ;^).